JoseExposito/vulkan-tutorial/README.md

  - Properties: Device name, type, supported Vulkan version, etc.
  - Features: Describe support for option features, such as shader support.

+### Queue families

+Almost every operation in Vulkan, from drawing to uploading a texture, requires submitting a command buffer to a queue.
+Those commands are executed in order, even though they might finish in a different order.

+A physical device have different types of queue families depending on the supported commands.